|Genre / City||Theatre, Dance, Circus / Paris|

 ◎Post-performance talk by the artists: 29 April

-Conceived, directed and stage design by Yoann BOURGEOIS
+Conceived, directed and stage designed by Yoann BOURGEOIS

 Lighting: Jérémie CUSENIER